-PT students have six clinical experiences.
+PT students have five clinical experiences.
 Clinical experiences will include three 5-week and two 8-week clinical rotations.
-Clinical Education II is an interprofessional service-learning project which is completed in the Spring semester, year 2.
 Students admitted into the Doctorate of Physical Therapy Program are required to spend substantial time in clinical education experiences that are not on campus and may not be located in the immediate area.
 Students admitted into the program must be willing to temporarily relocate, as needed, to the clinical site assigned to them by the DCE.
 All costs of clinical education are the student's responsibility.
 Clinical assignments are determined by each student's educational needs and by availability of facilities.